papis/papis/doc/source/scihub.rst

 Due to legal caution the script is not included directly as a ``papis`` command, and it has its own PyPI repository.

-To install it, just type
+To install it, just type:

 ::

   pip3 install papis-scihub

-Now you can type
+Now you can type:

 .. code:: bash

   papis scihub -h

-and see the help message of the script.
+... and see the help message of the script.

 Some usage examples are: